Aliases for ATP6V1G1 Gene

 GeneCards Summary for ATP6V1G1 Gene

-ATP6V1G1 (ATPase, H+ Transporting, Lysosomal 13kDa, V1 Subunit G1) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Insulin receptor signalling cascade.
-GO annotations related to this gene include ATPase binding and hydrolase activity, acting on acid anhydrides, catalyzing transmembrane movement of substances.
+ATP6V1G1 (ATPase H+ Transporting V1 Subunit G1) is a Protein Coding gene.
+Diseases associated with ATP6V1G1 include Pallister-Killian Syndrome and Autosomal Recessive Distal Renal Tubular Acidosis.
+Among its related pathways are Insulin receptor recycling and Rheumatoid arthritis.
+Gene Ontology (GO) annotations related to this gene include ATPase activity.
 An important paralog of this gene is ATP6V1G3.

 Catalytic subunit of the peripheral V1 complex of vacuolar ATPase (V-ATPase).
-V-ATPase is responsible for acidifying a variety of intracellular compartments in eukaryotic cells
+V-ATPase is responsible for acidifying a variety of intracellular compartments in eukaryotic cells.
+In aerobic conditions, involved in intracellular iron homeostasis, thus triggering the activity of Fe(2+) prolyl hydroxylase (PHD) enzymes, and leading to HIF1A hydroxylation and subsequent proteasomal degradation (PubMed:28296633).